Hallormsstaðaskógur Forest in East Iceland - Iceland's largest Forest

 Atlavík cove

 Atlavík cove is a beautiful cove in Hallormsstaðaskógur woods.
-It is right by the lake Lagarfljót and there is a popular camping area here.
+It is right by the lake Lagarfljót, and here you will find a popular camping area.

 Atlavík cove